dotnet/docs-maui/docs/fundamentals/accessibility.md

 - <xref:Microsoft.Maui.Controls.SemanticProperties.DescriptionProperty>, of type `string`, which represents a description that will be read aloud by the screen reader.
 For more information, see [Description](#description).
 - <xref:Microsoft.Maui.Controls.SemanticProperties.HintProperty>, of type `string`, which is similar to `Description`, but provides additional context such as the purpose of a control.
 For more information, see [Hint](#hint).
-- <xref:Microsoft.Maui.Controls.SemanticProperties.HeadingLevelProperty>, of type <xref:Microsoft.Maui.SemanticHeadlingLevel>, which enables an element to be marked as a heading to organize the UI and make it easier to navigate.
+- <xref:Microsoft.Maui.Controls.SemanticProperties.HeadingLevelProperty>, of type <xref:Microsoft.Maui.SemanticHeadingLevel>, which enables an element to be marked as a heading to organize the UI and make it easier to navigate.
 For more information, see [Heading levels](#heading-levels).

 These attached properties set platform accessibility values so that a screen reader can speak about the element.
 For more information about attached properties, see [Attached properties](~/fundamentals/attached-properties.md).